 Since these container studies appeared to be quite effective in improving N availability to primary fish food organisms, an on-farm trial was conducted with the objective of assessing the efficiency of combined use of these N management practices under actual field conditions.
 For this purpose, two fish ponds of similar nature were selected at Goalpara village of Birbhum district of West Bengal, India.
-Both ponds were treated with similar nutrient rates, viz., N at $100 \, \text{kg/ha/yr}$, P_2O_5 at $100 \, \text{kg/ha/yr}$, and K_2O at $20 \, \text{kg/ha/yr}$.
-In one pond, the fertilisers were used at once-a-month intervals as per the conventional norm of fish pond fertilisation practiced in India.
+Both ponds were treated with similar nutrient rates,

+(i.e. N at 100 kg/ha/yr, P_2O_5 at 100 kg/ha/yr, and K_2O at 20 kg/ha/yr.)
+In one pond, the fertilizers were used at once-a-month intervals as per the conventional norm of fish pond fertilization practiced in India.
 In the second pond, N was mixed with neem extract at 1% w/w and cow dung slurry at 1:10 urea: slurry ratio and was applied in once-a-fortnight intervals.
-P_2O_5 and K_2O were applied once-a-month just like in the other pond.
+Phosphorus and K were applied once-a-month just like in the other pond.
 All other fish culture operations were carried out in similar manner in both the ponds.
 The beneficial effects of N management practices were reflected in primary productivity of the pond water.
 Improved N management practices increased gross and net production of primary fish pond organisms by 35 and 30%, respectively, over conventional practices (Table 3).
-However, the mean value of mineralized N in the soil phase was found to be marginally lower in the case of developed pond fertilisation.
-This may be due to the larger uptake of N by primary fish food organisms and also slower release of N into mineralised forms.
+However, the mean value of mineralized N in the soil phase was found to be marginally lower in the case of developed pond fertilization.
+This may be due to the larger uptake of N by primary fish food organisms and also slower release of N into mineralized forms.

-Table 3.
 Effect of N management practice on some chemical and biological parameters of fish pond soil and water.

-) Parameters (Mean values) Conventional fertilisation Developed fertilisation $NH_4^+ + NO_3^-$ nitrogen in soil, mg/kg 156 142 NH 4 + NO 3 nitrogen in water, mg/kg 16.9 17.5 Gross primary productivity, mg C/m3/h 543 733 Net primary productivity, mg C/m3/h 397 515
+Parameters (Mean values) Conventional fertilization Developed fertilization $NH_4^+ + NO_3^-$ in soil, mg/kg 156 142 $NH_4^+ + NO_3^-$ in water, mg/kg 16.9 17.5 Gross primary productivity, mg C/m3/ł n 543 733 Net primary productivity, mg C/m3/h 397 515

 It is well established that in any natural pond system, growth and yield of fish are directly dependant on primary productivity levels of the pond (Lavrentyeva and Lavrentyev, 1996).
-Olah et al. (1986), while working on the productivity of fish ponds under different management practices in India, stated that, on an average, about 2% of the carbon synthesized through gross primary productivity of water is converted into fish flesh.
+Olah et al. (1986), while working on the productivity of fish ponds under different management practices in India, stated that, on an average, about 2% of the C synthesized through gross primary productivity of water is converted into fish flesh.
 Using this value, Mandal and Chattopadhyay (1992) suggested that for achieving a fish production of 1,000 kg/ha/ yr fish pond water should have the capacity to assimilate 13.7 g C/m3/day through photosynthesis under Indian conditions.
 The improved N management practice in our on-farm trial resulted in additional primary production of 190 mg C/m3/h or 2.30 g C m3/day over the conventional nutrient application system.
 Using the value from Olah et al. (1986), this additional primary production may be considered equivalent to about 168 kg of fish production per hectare pond area.
-At an estimated fish price of INR 100/kg, the increased primary production is likely to fetch an additional gross income of INR 16,800.
+At an estimated fish price of INR 100/kg (USD 1.93), the increased primary production is likely to fetch an additional gross income of INR 16,800 (USD 325).